-However, in the wake of #MeToo, which revealed that celebrity food veterans like Mario Batali and Justin Carter created cultures of fear in the restaurant space, where has progress in the movement left female foragers?
+However, in the wake of #MeToo, which revealed that celebrity food veterans like Mario Batali and Thomas Carter created cultures of fear in the restaurant space, where has progress in the movement left female foragers?

 Today’s female foragers span a variety of worlds and there’s no shortage of them actively working.
 Among the group are commercial foragers who sell their findings wholesale or directly to restaurants; those who use foraging for educational purposes; and those hunting for natural alternative-medicine remedies.
 They all face challenges, some specific to women and others universal among foragers.

 Female foragers’ work is also now found on bookshelves—albeit with some bumps along the way.
 Brooklyn-based forager Marie Viljoen of the blog 66 Square Feet is about to publish a cookbook called Forage, Harvest, Feast: A Wild-Inspired Cuisine.
 Ava Chin is well-respected within the insular community for her book, Eating Wildly.
 Johanna Holmgren published a new book on foraging this year, Tales from a Forager’s Kitchen, but it was recently recalled by publisher Rodale Books over concerns about the potential risks of eating uncooked foraged foods.

 The Unpredictable Challenges of For-Profit Foraging For All

 Irrespective of gender, foraging comes with inherent challenges and it’s hard to make a profit: nature is unpredictable, competition is rife, and many consumers still don’t understand the appeal, or don’t want to pay the price for wild-farmed foods.